davidji99/terraform-provider-herokux/docs/resources/formation_autoscaling.md

 * `desired_p95_response_time` - (Required) `<integer>` Desired P95 Response Time in milliseconds.
 Must be at least 1ms.

 * `dyno_size` - (Required) `<string>` The size of dyno.
 (Example: “performance-l”).
 Capitalization does not matter.
 Only specify dyno sizes that can be autoscaled.
+You can only modify dynos of the same type.

 * `notification_channels` - (Optional) `<list(string)>` Channels you want to be notified if autoscaling occurs for a dyno formation.
 The only currently valid value is `["app"]` or `[]`, which will turn on email notifications.